 Tell the browser to cache subresources

-To get decent performance, you must tell the browser to cache the subresources.
+To get good performance, you must tell the browser to cache the subresources.
 This is important because in a typical CSR application, the subresources are orders of magnitude larger than the outer HTML—they are your application, after all.
 But they’re nonetheless identical for every page the user visits.

-Caching the subresources will mean that when a user opens a new page, even if the browser has never seen that outer URL path before, it will load the subresources almost instantaneously from its local cache.
+Caching the subresources will mean that when a user opens a new page, even if the browser has never seen that outer URL path before, it will load the subresources almost instantly from its local cache.

 Again, the configuration steps needed to implement this are specific to web server or CDN you are using, so I won’t describe them here.

 Putting it all together: steps 1 and 2

 With all the above in place, Steps 1 and 2 should look something like this (this example is taken from Google Chrome.app → View → Developer → Developer Tools → Network):